POLL-New Delhi to meet fiscal target in coming year, capex a longer shot

 Since taking office in 2014, Prime Minister Narendra Modi's government has broadly stuck to its borrowing targets but has come under sharp criticism for not creating enough jobs, especially for young people.

-Of 39 economists who responded, 34 said the government could achieve Finance Minister Nirmala Sitaraman's borrowing target for the 2023/24 fiscal year, 5.9% of gross domestic product (GDP).
+Of 39 economists who responded, 34 said the government could achieve Finance Minister Nirmala Sitaraman's fiscal deficit target for the 2023/24 fiscal year, 5.9% of gross domestic product (GDP).
 That would be down from an expected 6.4% in the current fiscal year, ending on March 31.

+The remaining five economists who stated the government would fail to meet that target said the fiscal deficit would be in the range of 6.0% to 6.2%.

 A key government objective is to bring the deficit down to 4.5% of GDP by 2025/26.
 Respondents were evenly split on whether it would succeed.